openhealthcare/opal/doc/docs/reference/form_templatetags.md

 [Inference from subrecord fields](#inference-from-subrecord-fields)
 * `label` The Label with which to describe this field
 * `model` The model which we are editing (This is a string that references an in-scope Angular variable)
+* `change`  A javascript function that fires if the field has changed
 * `disabled` If this exists, we use this as the expression for the ng-disabled directive
 * `element_name` If this exists this is an Angular expression that is set to the 'name' attribute of the html element